 Mass is held in the Chapel each day and all are welcome.
 Please see the Chaplaincy section for more information about masses and liturgies.

-Along with the University College’s Teddington Lock Campus and £8.5m sports building, the track was used by international athletes from 10 countries as a pre-Games training camp prior to the London 2012 Olympics.
+Along with the University’s Teddington Lock Campus and £8.5m sports building, the track was used by international athletes from 10 countries as a pre-Games training camp prior to the London 2012 Olympics.

 Waldegrave Drawing Room